The Routledge Companion to Literature and Class

 Biography

-Gloria McMillan is a Research Associate in the Department of English at the University of Arizona.
-Her dissertation won the Florence Hemley Schneider Prize for Women’s Studies scholarship.
-She has taught college writing for over 27 years, has a number of produced plays (Universe Symphony, Pass the Ectoplasm), a published novel (The Blue Maroon Murder), and journal articles.
+Gloria McMillan is Research Associate in the Department of English at the University of Arizona.
+Her dissertation won the Florence Hemley Schneider Prize in Women’s Studies.
+She has taught college writing for over 27 years, has a number of produced plays (Universe Symphony, Pass the Ectoplasm), and has published a novel (The Blue Maroon Murder) and journal articles.
 She edited the multi-disciplinary essay collection Orbiting Ray Bradbury’s Mars (2012).